jaidev-jayakumar/kairo/APP_STORE_LISTING.md

 • Privacy-first: your data stays on your device
 • No ads, no tracking, completely offline

 We'd love to hear your feedback!
-Please rate kaira if you enjoy using it.
+Please rate kairo if you enjoy using it.
 ```

 ---